The Best of Both Worlds: Bridging Quality and Diversity in Data Selection with Bipartite Graph: Methodology

 For quality, we employ the \ifd as the quality measure \citep{li-etal-2024-superfiltering,li-etal-2024-quantity}.
 The \ifd metric evaluates the informativeness of a response by comparing the perplexity of the response conditioned on the instruction with the perplexity of the response alone.
 Formally, for a given sentence node $u$ associated with the instruction-response pair $(x, y)$, the quality priority metric is defined as:

 where $\textsc{ppl}(\vw)$ is the perplexity of the sentence $\vw$ with a length of $T$, $\textsc{ppl}(y)$ is the perplexity of the response $y$, and $\textsc{ppl}(y \mid x)$ is the perplexity of the response $y$ conditioned on the instruction $x$.
-A higher \ifd value indicates that the response is more relevant and informative given the instruction, thus reflecting higher quality. \textit{It is important to note that quality metrics, such as \ifd, can be pre-computed prior to the selection process.}
+A higher \ifd value indicates that the response is more relevant and informative given the instruction, thus reflecting higher quality. \textit{It is important to note that the choice of quality metric can be determined based on specific user needs and the quality scores can be precomputed prior to the selection process.}